himmAllRight/himmAllRight-source/content/post/back-on-org-mode-for-work.md

 Joplin organizes notes in a traditional "notes" style.
 Each note starts as a big, blank text-box that the user fills in.
-These notes are further organized into "notebooks", which is simply a list of one or notes.
-While the notes are written in markdown, which allows the user format them in any way, the system doesn't really support features like collapsible sections or outlines.
+These notes are further organized into "notebooks", which are simply a list of one or more notes.
+The notes are formatted with markdown, but the application doesn't seem to support features like collapsible sections.

 #### Simple Markdown Format -- Sharable
 The markdown editor in Joplin may not support collapsing sections, but it does a great job at supporting other features, like simple code highlighting and web links.
-Additionaly, being markdown the contents can be easily exported, transferred, or even shared with other applications and/or people.
+Additionaly, being formated in markdown, the note contents can be easily exported, transferred, or even shared with other applications and/or people.
 This is handy when grabbing snippets from the web, which may already be in a markdown friendly format.

 #### Shared across Computer and Mobile Devices
 <a href="/img/posts/back-on-org-mode-for-work/joplin-android.png">
 <img alt="Joplin Android GUI" src="/img/posts/back-on-org-mode-for-work/joplin-android.png" style="max-width: 100%;"/></a>
 <div class="caption">The Notebook and Notes views on the Android client.</div>

-Lastly, the Joplin application is available on all platforms, including mobile.
-Furthermore, it syncs the notes across all devices.
-This makes it easy to take write some notes at a computer, and then have available on a phone while traveling.
+Lastly, the Joplin application is available on all platforms (including mobile), and manages the system to sync the notes across all devices.
+This makes it a breeze to write a note at a computer, and then have it immediately available on a phone afterwards.

 ### Org-mode use cases
 #### Logging-Style Notes